curiosity81/T-1000/README.md

 Also set the "Localisation options":

 1. Set "Change local" to, e.g., "en_GB.UTF-8 UTF-8".
-2. Set the "Time zone" to the time zone where you are living in.
+2. Set "Time zone" to the time zone where you are living in.
 3. If you use a specific keyboard, also adapt "Change keyboard layout" correspondingly.

 Finish the tool.